SpongePowered/SpongeDocs/source/plugin/commands/childcommands.rst

 .. note::

-    If a ``CommandExecutor`` was set for the parent command, it is used as a fallback if the arguments do not match one of the child command aliases.
+    If a :javadoc:`CommandExecutor` was set for the parent command, it is used as a fallback if the arguments do not match one of the child command aliases.
 Setting an executor is not required.